5 Statistical Inference and Hypothesis Testing

 5.9 Chi-square Test

-While earlier tests focused on comparing means or proportions between two groups, the Chi-square test examines whether the distribution of outcomes across categories deviates from what we would expect under the assumption of independence.
-It quantifies whether observed discrepancies in frequencies are too large to be attributed to random variation.
+While earlier tests compared means or proportions between two groups, the Chi-square test examines whether the distribution of outcomes across several categories deviates from what would be expected if the variables were independent.
+It is particularly useful for demographic segmentation and behavioural analysis when one or both variables have more than two levels.

 table_marital

-deposit divorced married single
+Churn married single divorced

-This table serves as the input to the chisq.test() function, which is designed to assess whether two categorical variables are independent.
-The hypotheses are:
+This table serves as the input to the chisq.test() function, which assesses whether two categorical variables are independent.
+The hypotheses are: \[ \begin{cases} H_0: \pi_{divorced, \ yes} = \pi_{married, \ yes} = \pi_{single, \ yes} \quad \text{(All proportions are equal);} \\ H_a: \text{At least one proportion differs.} \end{cases} \]

 We conduct the test as follows:

-chisq_test <- chisq.test(table_marital)
+chisq_marital <- chisq.test(table_marital)

 Pearson's Chi-squared test